 Brazilian Micro Sword Care and Propagation

 Brazilian Micro Sword requires a bit more attention than some other aquatic plants.
 Not to be discouraged, that does not mean that you must be an expert in order to have successful growth.
-The plant will simply not be as forgiving to neglect or a poor set up.
+The plant will simply not be as forgiving of neglect or a poor setup.
 The main things to keep in mind to promote healthy growth will be proper lighting, nutritious substrate, and good water flow.
 As long as those needs are being met, Lilaeopsis brasiliensis should do quite well and achieve a very full, vivid, and healthy look.

 Another aspect to keep in mind is what kind of tank mates the species will have.
 Although the plant can be kept with most community fish species, herbivores and more “aggressive” fish should be avoided.
 Large stirred cichlids, Oscars, Jack Dempseys, and goldfish will most likely end up damaging the foliage.